rederyk/pwnagotchi_GPSD-ng/README.md

 - __Indoor__: is the GPS module/dongle doesn't work, you can use your phone.

 This plugin select the most accurate (base on fix information) and most recent position.

+If the device can only get 2D positions for some reason (poor signal, wrong device orientation, bad luck, etc.), the plugin can use open-elevation API to try to ask current altitude.
+To avoid many call to the API, each request asks for points every ~10m around you, in a diameter of 200m.
+This cache can be saved to disk.

 ## Improve positioning with RTCM (need gpsd 3.25)
 If you have a GPs module or dongle with RTCM capabilities, you can activate with GPSD.